This section describes concepts for the key Oracle ACFS components and contains the following topics:

 Oracle ACFS snapshot storage is maintained within the file system, eliminating the management of separate storage pools for file systems and snapshots.
 Oracle ACFS file systems can be dynamically resized to accommodate additional file and snapshot storage requirements.

-You cannot modify security or encryption metadata in read-write snapshots except for enabling or disabling security or encryption.
-No other alteration is permitted on Oracle ACFS security or encryption metadata in a snapshot.
-If a file was not secured by a security realm in the snapshot, it cannot be realm secured by adding the corresponding file in the active file system to a security realm.
-If a file was not encrypted in the snapshot, that file cannot be encrypted by encrypting the corresponding file in the active file system.
+You cannot modify encryption metadata in read-write snapshots except for enabling or disabling encryption.
+If a file is not encrypted in the snapshot, that file cannot be encrypted by encrypting the corresponding file in the active file system.

 Files in a read-write snapshot can be encrypted, decrypted, or rekeyed if the operation target is a path specified for a file or directory of the read-write snapshot.
 However, if an encryption, decryption, or rekey operation is specified at the file system level, then the operation does not process files and directories of snapshots in the

 All Oracle ACFS snapshot operations are serialized clusterwide in the kernel.
 For example, if a snapshot create operation is initiated at the same time as a snapshot delete operation, then both operations would complete, but they would not run in parallel inside of the kernel.
 One operation would complete before the other was started.

 duplicate commands can be invoked manually to enable a target file system or writable snapshot to track the evolution of a source file system or snapshot with minimal overhead.
 Oracle ACFS updates the target after each apply operation to indicate its current contents, and checks before starting the next apply operation to ensure that the starting point of the incoming snapshot duplication stream matches the endpoint of the last-applied stream.
 The target remains writable by any and all applications even when it is in use by